In the coming days, we will continue to:

 Canada Emergency Wage Subsidy (CEWS)

-To help businesses keep and return workers to their payroll through the challenges posed by the COVID-19 pandemic: Canada Emergency Wage Subsidy.
-This would provide a 75 per cent wage subsidy to eligible employers, retroactive to March 15, 2020.
+Provides a 75 per cent wage subsidy to eligible employers, retroactive to March 15, 2020.

 A 10% subsidy will be available for those who do not qualify for the 75%.
 Click here

 Opened April 27, applications will be open for the Canada Emergency Wage Subsidy.

 - Most businesses may apply using My Business Account

 - If you represent a business, you may apply using Represent a Client

 - Alternatively, you may apply using a separate online application form (available April 27)